Axion contribution to the mass-radius relation of neutron stars: Mass-radius dependence of a neutron star

+Using (\ref{FEaxion}) and~(\ref{NeutronP}) we can plot the ratio between the pressure of the axions over the degeneracy pressure of the neutrons $x=P_\theta/P_\psi$: see the right plot in Fig.~\ref{Bremsstrahlung}.
+In that plot one can see that there is a some temperature range ($T>10^6$~eV) for which the axions could have a sizable effect on the structure of the neutron star.

+This region is narrowed down from above due to causality: for high axion pressure, which occurs at high temperature, the speed of sound may exceed the speed of light.
+We find that the maximal temperature at which axions would be bound and produce causal effects is $T_{\rm{max}}\approx7.8\cdot10^7$~eV.
+This temperature is obtained by exploring the speed of sound at different densities and temperatures.
+The highest causally admissible temperature depends weakly on the central density.

+We also find that the Jeans-length criterion is less restrictive: all causal solutions correspond to gravitationally stable objects.

-Here $G$ is the Newton's constant of gravity, $P=P_\theta+P_\psi$ is the total pressure of the system (given by the sum of the $\theta$ pressure $P_\theta$ and the $\psi$ pressure $P_\psi$) and $M^*(r)$ is the mass--radius function of the star.
-The total pressure depends on the interaction parameter $\lambda$, the ALP mass $M$ and the temperature $T$.
-We present the numerical solutions of the TOV equations for different values of the free parameters, where in order to emphasize the ALP contribution we plot the ratio between the mass of the star without axions over the mass of the star with axions, keeping the radius fixed -- $R=10$km.
+We solve numerically the TOV equations for $10^6\lesssim T<T_{\rm{max}}$ in the absence and in the presence of axions and plot the ratio between the mass of the star without axions $M_{\rm{s}}^*(r)$ over the mass of the star with axions $M_{\rm{ax}}^*(r)$, keeping the radius fixed -- $R=10$km, which is a typical size of neutron stars.
+In Figs.~\ref{05rho0},~\ref{rho0} and~\ref{2rho0} we present plots, where the central density is $\rho(0)=0.5\rho_0$, $\rho(0)=\rho_0$ and $\rho(0)=2\rho_0$, respectively.

-The obtained ratios should be subjected to further limitation coming from causality consideration and gravitational stability of the system.
-The speed of sound in the interior of the star should be less than the speed of light, so applying those conditions to the solutions of the TOV equation we get that the maximal interaction constant that leads to physical system is $g_{\text{max}}=5.8\cdot10^{-10}$.
-This value restricts further the generally accepted allowed parameter space of the axions \cite{ciaran}.
-For this value we obtain the maximal contribution to the mass-radius dependence of a neutron star:
+In so doing we confirm that, for the case of trapped axions, there is a temperature range for which the axions can influence the inner state of the star.
+For low-enough temperatures their effect is negligible, and for high-enough temperatures (proto neutron stars or merging neutron stars) they are restricted by causality.
+For temperatures approaching the causal bound, but still definitely compatible with that bound, and for densities still much less than the critical density, the axions can have a conspicuous effect.

+From the presented plots we deduce that, for physical solutions of the TOV equations, the ALPs increase the mass of the star.